cnunciato/habitat-splunk-hec/README.md

 sudo hab sup run
 ```

 ... to run the Supervisor in the foreground, so you can keep an eye on what's happening easily.
+The packages referenced in this repo are all currently available on the public Habitat Depot, so you should be able to use them without having to build anything locally first.

 I've also included a little hack to allow you to change the HTTP response of `hello-node`'s `/health` endpoint, just so you can see some variations in the Splunk data.
 To do that: